 First, as Pride Month is celebrated more broadly across the globe every year, and people in the LGBTQ+ community are increasingly finding greater love, acceptance, and support, we believe it’s important to share information about The Center’s role as an ally, advocate, and supporter for those in non-heterosexual relationships.

 Did you know that LGBTQ+ members experience intimate partner violence at equal or even higher rates than people in heterosexual relationships?
-In addition to physical violence, abuse in LBGTQ+ relationships can manifest psychologically, financially, emotionally, and sexually, with perpetrators taking advantage of unique circumstances—like gender identity and presentation, medical needs, or not being “out”—to threaten, exert control over, and manipulate their partner.
+In addition to physical violence, abuse in LBGTQ+ relationships can manifest psychologically, financially, emotionally, and sexually, with perpetrators taking advantage of unique circumstances—such as gender identity and presentation, medical needs, or not being “out”—to threaten, exert control over, and manipulate their partner.

 Unfortunately, a large percentage of abuse in the LBGTQ+ community goes unreported because of concerns about being taken seriously, discrimination, bullying, hate crimes, or being outed to friends, family members, or coworkers.